Oju-kwu/SOC-Playbook-and-Automation-Lab/README.md

 ## 3. Containment, Eradication, and Recovery

 ### Containment
+These steps in containment should be followed cautiously and carried out based on the kind of attack and the response that best handles the compromise.
 **Immediate Actions:**
 - Lock compromised accounts, reset passwords, enforce MFA.
 - Block phishing sources and suspicious domains.